fractalized-cyber/authcheck/README.md

 ## Output

-The tool reports endpoints where both requests return HTTP 200 status codes, showing the differences in response sizes that might indicate potential issues.
+The tool reports endpoints where both requests return HTTP 200 status codes with the same size response.

 ## Contributing